LeidenUniversityLibrary/cds-lab-homepage/docs/working-with-data/enriching-resources/index.md

 # System components and procedures

-To perform the actual enrichment, you will need a method – tools (e.g. software) that help you create and store enrichments and procedures for working with it.
+To perform the actual enrichment, you will need a method – tools (e.g. software) that help you create and store enrichments and procedures for working with the tools.
-In the past, perhaps you would take structured notes on index cards and share the cards with researchers that you know.
+In the past, perhaps you would take structured notes on index cards and share (copies of) the cards with researchers that you know.
 Nowadays, you may want to select parts of an image and fill a few fields in a form right next to the image and allow non-expert *citizen scientists* to help you (with automatic validation of their input).
 Your goals, sources and models all influence how the system should be configured and what procedures you need to have in place.